 Mr. Kappa Maki is simply a few slices of cucumber wrapped in rice and then rolled in a piece of dried seaweed.
 Sleek and light - Mr. Kappa Maki is always a tough competitor.

-Ms. BC Roll is a little more sophisticated in her make-up as she is a combination of barbecue BC smoked salmon, fresh cucumber and a little mayonnaise to keep her rollin'.
-In the past six years, no Sushi Races has won any more races than Ms. BC Roll.
+Ms. BC Roll is a little more sophisticated in her make-up; she is a combination of barbecue BC smoked salmon and fresh cucumber with a little mayonnaise to keep her rollin'.

-Whether you buy wasabi in root form or it a green powder form - there is one thing that is for sure - the dreaded Chef Wasabi is one spicy ingredient to our Sushi Race!
+Whether you buy wasabi in root form or as a green powder, there is one thing that is for sure - Chef Wasabi is one spicy addition to our Sushi Race!